9.3 Engine Fire Protection, Detection, and Extinguishing

 Key Takeaways

-• Engine fire protection includes prevention, detection, isolation, extinguishing, and post-event inspection.
+• Engine fire protection is a chain: prevention, detection, isolation, extinguishing, and post-event inspection — not just a bottle of agent.

-• Troubleshooting fire warnings requires separating real overheat, detector continuity faults, short circuits, and control-unit failures.
+• Troubleshooting fire warnings means separating a real overheat from detector open/short circuits, intermittent connections, and control-unit faults using the system self-test.

 Fire Protection as a Chain of Events